 The durability of your paste depends on how well you store it

-If you opened your thermal paste container and left it unsealed, or if you haven’t followed other storage best practices discussed in this article, you should consider buying a new tube.
+If you opened your thermal paste container and left it unsealed or haven’t followed other storage best practices discussed in this article, you should consider buying a new tube.

-If you’ve never opened your thermal paste tube since purchase, there is a higher chance that it’s still suitable for use.
+If you’ve never opened your tube since purchase, there is a higher chance it’s still suitable.
 That is because the paste usually comes with an airtight seal.

 One indicator that you should get a new thermal paste is separation.

-If the paste has separated into different layers, you might find yourself applying a coating that doesn’t have active components like silver, which will be ineffective.
+If it has separated into different layers, you might find yourself applying a coating that doesn’t have active components like silver, which will be ineffective.

 Paste mostly separates when you store the tube on its side.
 To avoid separation, consider keeping the container vertical, with the tube’s outlet facing downwards.